aaronkollasch/jupyter-o2/README.rst

 ------------------------------
 * python 2.7 or 3.6 (tested)
 * pexpect.pxssh
 * POSIX: Jupyter-O2 has been tested on MacOS.
-It may work on Linux, and on Windows it requires Cygwin and Cygwin's version of Python.
+It may work on Linux, and on Windows it should require Cygwin and Cygwin's version of Python.

 Optional installs
 ------------------------------